 There are a wide range of other animals to spy during your Sea of Cortez voyage too.
 Look for dolphins and sea lions as well as manta rays and all manner of tropical fish and birds like pelicans and blue-footed boobies.
 When you’re not on the water, look for the flora and fauna of the desert mountain range, which offers an ideal tableau for hiking and mountain biking.

-View all Baja Mexico cruises.
+View all cruises to Baja Mexico.

 Top Mexican Ports of Call